lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say.md

 ## Upload Team Data to Sim UI

-After confirming and reviewing the team data with the team, Facilitators can upload the Team Data Export for Sim UI into the Sim UI in the Facilitator Dashboard in prep of S05.
+After confirming and reviewing the team data with the team, upload the Team Data Export for Sim UI into the Sim UI in the Facilitator Dashboard in prep of S05.

 1. Generate and save the Team Data Export for Sim UI file from the Data UI in the Team PSD Shared Folder > Clinics > in your Team folder.
    - If you do not have a folder with your Team's name, create one by following our standard naming convention, see [Facilitator One-Pager](https://github.com/lzim/mtl/blob/master/blue/session03/s03_facilitator/mtl_how_3.0_data_facilitator_one_pager.pdf).